mellium/issues/README.md

 The `issues` tool migrates issues from Bitbucket to GitHub.

-Right now it does not preserve issue IDs properly, is not idempotent, and does not import comments; hopefully these shortcomings will be fixed soon.
+Right now it does not preserve issue IDs properly, is not idempotent, and does not import comments or labels; hopefully these shortcomings will be fixed soon.

 To install and run, make sure `GOBIN` (`~/go/bin` by default) is in your `PATH`, and then try: